shotastage/mirage-django-lts/docs/index.md

 # Mirage

-For full documentation visit [mkdocs.org](http://mkdocs.org).

 ## Commands

-* `new [project name (optional)]` - Create a new Django project.
+* `new` - Create a new Django project.
 Running “new” will create Django project and front-end application template at once.

-* `new:api` - Create a new Django REST API project.
+* `new:ng` - Create a new Django REST API project.
 Running new:api will run pipenv install django-rest-framework internally and install rest framework to Django project automatically.

 * `new:cms` - Create a new Django CMS project.
 Running new:cms will run pipenv install django-cms internally and install CMS framework to Django project automatically.